m-labs/artiq/doc/manual/installing.rst

 --------------------------------------------

 .. note::
-  If you have purchased a pre-assembled system from M-Labs or QUARTIQ, the gateware and firmware of your device will already be flashed to the newest version of ARTIQ.
-These steps are only necessary if you obtained your hardware in a different way, or if you want to change or upgrade your ARTIQ version after purchase.
+  If you have purchased a pre-assembled system from M-Labs or QUARTIQ, the gateware and firmware of your devices will already be flashed to the newest version of ARTIQ.
+These steps are only necessary if you obtained your hardware in a different way, or if you want to change your system configuration or upgrade your ARTIQ version after the original purchase.

 Obtaining the board binaries
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you have an active firmware subscription with M-Labs or QUARTIQ, you can obtain firmware that corresponds to your currently installed version of ARTIQ using AFWS (ARTIQ firmware service).
+If you have an active firmware subscription with M-Labs or QUARTIQ, you can obtain firmware for your system that corresponds to your currently installed version of ARTIQ using AFWS (ARTIQ firmware service).
 One year of subscription is included with most hardware purchases.
 You may purchase or extend firmware subscriptions by writing to the sales@ email.

 Run the command::